apache/spark/docs/security.md

 ## Encryption

 Spark supports SSL for HTTP protocols.
 SASL encryption is supported for the block transfer service and the RPC endpoints.

-Encryption is not yet supported for data stored by Spark in temporary local storage, such as shuffle files, cached data, and other application files.
-If encrypting this data is desired, a workaround is to configure your cluster manager to store application data on encrypted disks.
+Shuffle files can also be encrypted if desired.

 ### SSL Configuration